the-turing-way/the-turing-way/chapters/reproducible_environments.md

 *Top paragraph, mention singularity but say we're focusing on docker, quick pros/cons*

-*Say Dockerfiles build images, images build containers.
+*Say Dockerfiles build images, images build containers.*

+Undoubtedly, one of the biggest reasons for recent interest in container technology has been the Docker open source project, a command line tool for creating and working with containers.

+Docker is a command-line tool for programmatically defining the contents of a Linux container in code, which can then be versioned, reproduced, shared, and modified easily just as if it were the source code to a program.

 [What is docker](https://opensource.com/resources/what-docker) **CC BY-SA 4.0**

 Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
 By doing so, thanks to the container, the developer can rest assured that the application will run on any other Linux machine regardless of any customized settings that machine might have that could differ from the machine used for writing and testing the code.